-Typically, inventory makes up about 70% - 80% of a retail operations financial assets - meaning the largest drain on your cash.
-So it makes sense that the health of your business is directly linked to how well you manage your inventory.
+Typically, inventory makes up about 70 percent to 80 percent of a retail operation's financial assets, meaning the largest drain on your cash.
+So, it makes sense that the health of your business is directly linked to how well you manage your inventory.

-Turnover is another way we view inventory.
-In this calculation, we are determining how many months it takes for you to sell your inventory when viewed over a calendar year.
-So if I have 12 of one SKU in stock and I sell them in 12 months, then I "turned" my inventory 1 time over the year (related as 1.0).
+Turnover is another way to view inventory.
+In this calculation, you can determine the number of months it takes to sell your inventory when viewed over a calendar year.
+So, if I have 12 of one stock keeping unit (SKU) in stock and sell them in 12 months, then I "turned" my inventory 1 time over the year (related as 1.0).
 If I sell all 12 in 6 months, then my turn is 2.0.

 The formula for calculating inventory turnover is:

 Sales (at retail value)/Average Inventory Value (at retail value)